u186412/LSDS_lab1/README.md

 credentials in the aws config file.
 If the user has no permissions to write to the bucket an exception will be thrown.

 # 5.- Benchmarking
+The operating system we used to run this is a macOS Sonoma 14.3, with a memory of 8GB.

+To execute it we used: java -cp target/lab1-1.0-SNAPSHOT.jar edu.upf.TwitterFilter [language] output.txt lsds2024.lab1.output.u186615 data/Eurovision3.json data/Eurovision4.json data/Eurovision5.json data/Eurovision6.json data/Eurovision7.json data/Eurovision8.json data/Eurovision9.json data/Eurovision10.json
+Where the language is the language of the tweets we want to select and lsds2024.lab1.output.u186615 is the bucket where the files are uploaded to.

+For the benchmarking, We used the currentTimeMillis function, in order to calculate the running time of the code in milliseconds.
+We did a substraction by calculating the running time at the beggining and at the end of the code.
+We performed the benchmark and counted the tweets for each language.
+- For spanish:
+Running time for tweets in spanish:
+Processing: data/Eurovision3.json
+Tweets processed in data/Eurovision3.json: 23848
+Processing: data/Eurovision4.json
+Tweets processed in data/Eurovision4.json: 78433
+Processing: data/Eurovision5.json
+Tweets processed in data/Eurovision5.json: 45800
+Processing: data/Eurovision6.json
+Tweets processed in data/Eurovision6.json: 71677
+Processing: data/Eurovision7.json
+Tweets processed in data/Eurovision7.json: 54969
+Processing: data/Eurovision8.json
+Tweets processed in data/Eurovision8.json: 38805
+Processing: data/Eurovision9.json
+Tweets processed in data/Eurovision9.json: 26244
+Processing: data/Eurovision10.json
+Tweets processed in data/Eurovision10.json: 169659
+Total running time is: 49315 milliseconds
+Total tweets processed in es are: 509435

 # 6.- Extensions: TwitterFilterTest.java